READ THE FOLLOWING RULES AND REGULATIONS CAREFULLY

 AFRIFF will solely appoint a jury including members of the international film community to decide on winners for each of the four categories in competition.

-The entry form will be filled and submitted online.
-All films will be submitted online via Dropbox/Vimeo.
-Please include your password with the link
+The entry form will be filled and submitted online on http://filmfreeway.com/festival/afriff.

-Please ensure that the film title and all other requested information is provided in English.
+Please ensure that the film title and all other requested information is provided in English or French.

 Submission of Works in Progress